How to Be an Author: Lessons in Professionalism for a Writing Career

 Sadly, writing is only a small part of the job of being a professional writer.

-Professional writers also need to maintain relationships with potential readers, which means having a website with a newsletter sign up and at least one social media account.
+Professional writers also need to maintain relationships with potential readers, which means having a website with a newsletter sign up email list and at least one social media account.

 Your website should be “on brand,” which simply means don’t have a bunch of pink paisley and cursive writing if you write horror, or don’t have blood dripping from your name if you write romance.